wercker-labs/wercker-blog/source/posts/2013-08-05-checking-test-coverage-with-gocov.md

 published: false
 ---

-Code Coverage can be an important metric to watch.
+Code coverage can be an important metric to watch.
+It gives you insight in which parts of your code are covered well by tests and which can have some extra attention.
+In this post I will explain how I leverages gocov to add test coverage reports to the build pipeline of one of my go projects.

 ## Executing tests with gocov